telerik/kendo-react-dropdowns/README.md

 * ComboBox
 * DropDownList

-Telerik works on porting the AutoComplete and MultiSelect components for React too.
+Telerik works on porting the ones listed below too:

+* AutoComplete
+* MultiSelect

-For more information on upcoming DropDowns package features and components, refer to the [Roadmap](https://github.com/telerik/kendo-react-dropdowns/blob/master/docs/roadmap.md).
+For more information on upcoming DropDowns features, refer to the [Roadmap](https://github.com/telerik/kendo-react-dropdowns/blob/master/docs/roadmap.md).

 ## Basic Usage

-### Kendo UI ComboBox Component
+### Kendo UI ComboBox for React

 The ComboBox displays a list of pre-defined options.
-It allows the user to pick a single value from that list, or to enter a custom value through keyboard input.
+It allows the user to pick a single value from it, or to enter a custom value through keyboard input.

 ```html-preview
     <div id="app"></div>